What Is The Inca Trail, And Why Trek The Inca Trail?

 Although the Inca Trail is not extremely challenging, don't think that you can just get off the couch and have an enjoyable experience, especially if you have been sedentary for many years.
 You should train for the trek by walking as much as possible, by going up and down hills or stairs, or at by going to a gym and working on a treadmill, stair climber, or elliptical trainer.
 The more you train before your trip the more fun (and the least suffering) you will do on the trek.

-Before beginning the Inca Trail trekkers should spend at least two days at altitude, either in Cusco or elsewhere in Peru.
+Before beginning the Inca Trail trekkers should spend at least three days at altitude, either in Cusco or elsewhere in Peru.
 Without adequate acclimatization trekkers can suffer from altitude sickness, with can vary from being very uncomfortable to very dangerous.

-Cusco and the Sacred Valley are extremely interesting places to visit, and they are worth at least two days of your time, so this acclimatization time does not mean you will be wasting time waiting to trek.
+Cusco and the Sacred Valley are extremely interesting places to visit, and they are worth at least two or three days of your time, so this acclimatization time does not mean you will be wasting time waiting to trek.
 Most people visiting Peru come away saying they wished they had spent more time in Cusco!

 Planning Your Trip